microsoftgraph/msgraph-sdk-powershell/src/CrossDeviceExperiences/CrossDeviceExperiences/docs/v1.0/New-MgUserActivityHistoryItem.md

 ### -Activity
 userActivity
-To construct, see NOTES section for ACTIVITY properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for ACTIVITY properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphUserActivity